Brand New Aflac Dividend Raise Makes Me Quack (NYSE:AFL)

 We'll take a minute to look at historical valuations and trends.
 The point is to make it easy to see at-a-glance that AFL is undervalued right now, even after a right price spike.

-Source: FASTgraphs
+Source: FASTGraphs

 Take a look at the black line (price) versus the blue line (normal P/E ratio).
-Notice also that this is over a full 20 year period.
+Notice also that this is over a full 20-year period.
 If AFL blasted up to the normal P/E ratio of 13, it would be priced well over $65.

 You'll see that before 2008, AFL enjoyed a higher average P/E ratio.
 However, the Financial Crisis took the wind away from the duck, making it far harder for AFL to stay flying above the average market P/E ratio of 15.
 Since late 2008, AFL simply hasn't been even close to a P/E ratio of 15.